 Paying Off Debt – Climbing a 14er with little to no preparation

-Going into to debt is a slippery slope, once you get your toe wet, it is harder to resist the urge.
+Going into debt is a slippery slope, once you get your toe wet, it is harder to resist the urge.
 Just like that fun roller coaster ride.
-You know it is scary, but in the moment, you are having way too much fun!
+You know it is scary, but at the moment, you are having way too much fun!

-Once the decision has be declared to pay off debt, the process is a challenge and doesn’t come easy.
-It takes time, dedication and persistence.
+Once the decision has been declared to pay off debt, the process is a challenge and doesn’t come easy.
+It takes time, dedication, and persistence.

 Learn tips to pay off debt faster.